privacyguides/privacyguides.org/docs/os/linux-overview.md

 Some distributions (particularly those aimed at advanced users) are more bare bones and expect you to do things yourself (e.g. Arch or Debian).
 These will require running the "package manager" (`apt`, `pacman`, `dnf`, etc.) manually in order to receive important security updates.

 Additionally, some distributions will not download firmware updates automatically.
-For that you will need to install [`fwupd`](https://wiki.archlinux.org/title/Fwupd).
+For that, you will need to install [`fwupd`](https://wiki.archlinux.org/title/Fwupd).

 ## Privacy Tweaks